-Troubleshooting, recovery and maintenance tools are now under the Advanced heading in the Subsystem Management window.
+In addition, troubleshooting, recovery and maintenance tools are now under the Advanced heading in the Storage Manager 9.1x Subsystem Management window.
 The following submenus are available:

 - Maintenance

 - Troubleshooting

 - Recovery

 Full command-line interface capability

 All of the options that are available in SMclient are also available using either the script editor in the Enterprise Management window, or using your preferred command-line interface.
 For more information about using the command-line interface, see the Enterprise Management window online help.